Nellie Ball: Critics of Nellie Ball

 When Nelson was the head coach of the Mavericks during the Finley–Nash–Nowitzki era, he lacked a strong inside presence who was capable of competing defensively with other dominant interior players, such as Shaquille O'Neal and Tim Duncan.
-Duncan's Spurs, in particular, eliminated Dallas twice in the playoffs.
-Similarly, Nelson coached a largely top-heavy roster akin to his first stint with the Warriors, which the Chris Webber-led Sacramento Kings exposed in two playoff series victories against Dallas.
+Duncan's Spurs, in particular, eliminated Dallas twice in the playoffs (2001 and 2003).
+Similarly, Nelson coached a largely top-heavy roster akin to his first stint with the Warriors, with the Chris Webber-led Sacramento Kings exposing the team in two playoff series victories in 2002 and 2004.

-Avery Johnson, Nelson's protégé and successor in Dallas, had abandoned Nellie Ball in favor of a more traditional offensive lineup, which reached the 2006 NBA Finals.
-En route to reaching the finals, Johnson's Mavericks defeated Mike D'Antoni's Phoenix Suns, the latter using an up-tempo style centered on former Mavs superstar and 2-time NBA MVP Steve Nash.
+Avery Johnson, Nelson's protégé and successor in Dallas, abandoned Nellie Ball in favor of a more traditional offensive lineup, which reached the 2006 NBA Finals.
+En route, they defeated Mike D'Antoni's Phoenix Suns, the latter using an up-tempo style centered on former Mavs superstar and 2-time NBA MVP Steve Nash.
 Although the Mavericks lost to the Miami Heat in the NBA Finals that year, Johnson won the 2006 NBA Coach of the Year Award for making Dallas a better defensive team while still keeping their up-tempo style of offense.

-In 2007, the "We Believe" Warriors under Nelson defeated the Mavericks in the first round before losing to the Deron Williams-led Utah Jazz.
-However, the team failed to sustain that level of success, mainly due to the eventual departures of Jason Richardson and Baron Davis and a lack of depth.
-The Warriors never made the playoffs again in Nelson's final three seasons, and parted ways in 2010.
+In 2007, the 8th-seeded "We Believe" Warriors under Nelson defeated the top-seeded Mavericks in a historic upset in the first round by controlling the game tempo.
+However, the team failed to sustain that level of success in the following years, mainly due to the eventual departures of Jason Richardson and Baron Davis and the team's lack of depth.
+The Warriors never made the playoffs again in Nelson's final three seasons, and parted ways with him in 2010.
+In Nelson's final season as Warriors head coach, the team drafted Stephen Curry, who would go on to become one of the league's top players and the face of a three-point revolution that changed the league in the mid-2010s and won Golden State several championships.